rasulrukhilloev/gateway-demo/README.md

 Endpoints:
 Gateway: Login, CreateUser(not protected for convenience)
 CRUD for Users, Cards, Loan and Deposit

-TODO:

-1) complete Auth, implement refresh-token
-2) complete crud(getOne, remove, update all by user)